 A ‘Profits before people’ as your primary ethos does not appeal to the average millennial, and companies that embody this money-driven culture tend to struggle to retain millennial employees.

-Millennials tend to respond well to cultures with flexible working options, social events, wellness initiatives, opportunities for travel, and corporate responsibility schemes.
+Millennials tend to respond well to cultures with flexible working options, friendly culture, rewards for good performance, opportunities for travel, and corporate responsibility schemes.
 In fact, Millennials will often choose to work at companies with a culture they view as positive over businesses with better salary offers.

 We’ve written before at length about company culture here.